Kirill Gotovets

-Kirill Gotovets (born June 25, 1991) is a Belarusian professional ice hockey defenseman who is currently playing for HC Dynamo Moscow of the Kontinental Hockey League (KHL).
+Kirill Gotovets (born 25 June 1991) is a Belarusian professional ice hockey defenseman who is currently an unrestricted free agent.
+He most recently played for HC Dynamo Moscow of the Kontinental Hockey League (KHL).
 He participated at the 2010 IIHF World Championship as a member of the Belarus National men's ice hockey team.

 Playing career

 He played for four years at Cornell University between 2010 and 2014.
-He was selected by the Tampa Bay Lightning as number 183 overall, in the seventh round of the 2009 NHL Entry Draft.
+He was selected by the Tampa Bay Lightning as number 183 overall, in the seventh round of the 2009 NHL entry draft.

-On April 2, 2013 his NHL rights were traded to the Chicago Blackhawks in exchange for Philippe Paradis.
+On 2 April 2013, his NHL rights were traded to the Chicago Blackhawks in exchange for Philippe Paradis.
 He was also a first round selection in the 2009 KHL Junior Draft.
-The following year on July 21, 2014, Gotovets signed a one-year AHL contract with Blackhawks affiliate, the Rockford IceHogs.
+The following year on 21 July 2014, Gotovets signed a one-year AHL contract with Blackhawks affiliate, the Rockford IceHogs.

-On June 12, 2015, Gotovets was signed to another one-year AHL contract with the Rockford IceHogs for the 2015-16 season.
-Gotovets, who spent much of the 2014-15 season playing for the ECHL's Indy Fuel, was called up to Rockford towards the end of the regular season and saw further action in 8 Calder Cup Playoff matches, netting the game-winning goal in Game 1 of the Western Conference Quarterfinals.
+On 12 June 2015, Gotovets was signed to another one-year AHL contract with the Rockford IceHogs for the 2015–16 season.
+Gotovets, who spent much of the 2014–15 season playing for the ECHL's Indy Fuel, was called up to Rockford towards the end of the regular season and saw further action in 8 Calder Cup Playoff matches, netting the game-winning goal in Game 1 of the Western Conference Quarterfinals.

-After two seasons with the IceHogs, Gotovets left as a free agent to sign a one-year deal to return to Belarus with HC Dinamo Minsk of the Kontinental Hockey League on July 28, 2016.
+After two seasons with the IceHogs, Gotovets left as a free agent to sign a one-year deal to return to Belarus with HC Dinamo Minsk of the Kontinental Hockey League on 28 July 2016.
 In the ensuing 2016-17 season, Gotovets added to the depth in the blueline, appearing in 24 games for 5 points.

-On July 10, 2017, Gotovets opted to return to North America, agreeing to a one-year AHL contract with Canadian-based club, the Manitoba Moose, affiliate of the Winnipeg Jets.
+On 10 July 2017, Gotovets opted to return to North America, agreeing to a one-year AHL contract with Canadian-based club, the Manitoba Moose, affiliate of the Winnipeg Jets.
 In the 2017-18 season, Gotovets secured a regular role on the blueline, appearing in 57 games and posting 13 points.

-On May 28, 2018, Gotovets as a free agent opted to return to hometown club, HC Dinamo Minsk of the KHL, on a two-year contract.
+On 28 May 2018, Gotovets as a free agent opted to return to hometown club, HC Dinamo Minsk of the KHL, on a two-year contract.

 After the conclusion of his contract with Dinamo, Gotovets continued in the KHL, moving to Russian club, Avangard Omsk, on a one-year contract on 12 May 2020.

 Gotovets played two seasons with Avangard Omsk, claiming the Gagarin Cup in 2021, before leaving the club as a free agent and signing a two-year contract with HC Dynamo Moscow on 2 May 2022.